 Everyday items at home and in public places can easily become contaminated with the flu virus, including food, door handles, remote controls, handrails, telephone handsets and computer keyboards.
 Therefore, it's important to wash your hands frequently.

-You can catch flu many times, because flu viruses change regularly and your body won't have natural resistance to the new versions.
+You can catch flu many times because flu viruses change regularly and your body won't have a natural resistance to the new versions.

 Preventing the spread of flu

 You can help stop yourself catching flu or spreading it to others with good hygiene measures.

 Always wash your hands regularly with soap and warm water, as well as:

 - regularly cleaning surfaces such as your computer keyboard, telephone and door handles to get rid of germs

 - using tissues to cover your mouth and nose when you cough or sneeze

 - putting used tissues in a bin as soon as possible